pierrick-marie/mqtt-sn-for-arduino/readme.md

 MQTT-SN for Arduino with XBee modules
 =====================

-This is an implementation of MQTT-SN protocol for Arduino with XBee modules for wireless communications.
+This is an implementation of the MQTT-SN protocol for Arduino with XBee modules for wireless communications.
 The implementation is writtrn in C++.
-The gateway in in Java.
+The gateway is written in Java.

 # Get source code